JUSTICE CIRCLE NASHVILLE

 INSPIRE Youth Program

-To develop a strategic and transformative youth-led program for inner-city students, designed to build future leaders who will work to confront social justice issues, through training, modeling, and experiential learning.
+Confronting social justice issues around community safety and well-being, from a youth perspective, striving to impact Nashville schools and communities.
+Our Goal is to develop a strategic and transformative youth-led program for inner-city students, designed to build future leaders who will work to confront social justice issues, through training, modeling, and experiential learning.

 The ACT NOW Initiative helped Justice Circle Nashville with its founding structure and initial idea of conception.
 Since then, ACT NOW has helped Nashville move forward by supporting JCN in the following ways: listening sessions with local police and community leaders, online and in-person training sessions with local and national leaders, community organization strategies, and a highly impactful ACT NOW conference which JCN leaders attended in Texas.